 Behind the beach, the Slapton Ley Nature Reserve features the largest lake in the south-west and is home to wildlife including rare wildflowers, badgers, otters and the Cetti’s warbler.

 Other great beach options nearby are Goodrington Sands or Paignton beach which offer more of a traditional English seaside town feel.
 Both are sandy, have lots of amenities and are accessible by the steam train.
 To get there by vehicle you will need to catch one of the two car ferries that cross the Dart throughout the day.

 Our favourite beaches are slightly further away at Bantham, Thurlestone (pictured above), Hope Cove and Bigbury-on-Sea.
-These are all stunning sandy beaches that we feel are worth the journey of around half an hour from Dartmouth.
+These are all stunning sandy beaches that we feel are worth the journey of around half an hour from Dartmouth in Devon.